Drones are filling the headlines as well as the skies these days.

 - 20 minutes flight time

 - Fits Hero 5 Black and Hero 4 Black/Silver

 After months of teasing, GoPro officially unveiled its latest products in September 2016, one of which was a company first: the Karma drone.

 Size-wise, it's small enough to fit easily in to a small backpack (which it ships with), that the company claims is light enough to wear during any activity without getting uncomfortable.
 What's more, the controller is designed to be as easy to use as a console gamepad and has a built-in touch screen, so you don't need a phone to see footage from the Karma.

 As for the camera mounting system, it's a 3-axis stabiliser which can be removed from the Drone and then attached to an included handgrip and used handheld, giving you super smooth handheld footage.
 In many ways, the Drone is trying to compete with drones, and handheld gimbal systems with one product.
 It will be available to buy from 23 October.

-The Karma alone will cost £720 or $799, with no GoPro included.
+The Karma alone with the Grip costs £869 or $799, with no GoPro included.
+If you already have the Karma Grip gimbal system, you can buy just the drone for £569 or $599.
 It is compatible with Hero 4 and Hero 5.
-The GoPro Karma with the Hero 5 Black will cost £999 or $1099.
+The GoPro Karma with the Hero 5 Black will costs £1,199 or $1,099.
 The Karma with the Hero 5 Session will cost $999, with no European pricing available for that bundle as yet.